uclaacm/teach-la-dev-training/README.md

 Building upon Pt.
 1 of our React sessions, we'll focus on how some more concepts in React, JavaScript, and TypeScript can help us write cleaner, more efficient, and more maintainable code!

+# Backend Principles

+Learn about the fundamentals of backend web develpment to make even spiffier and more efficient web apps!